platonvin/lum-rs/questions.md

                 why renaming then?
         50% chance to use builders
         80% chance to use slices (and 20% chance to use pointers.
 Im not even angry anymore, im done)

+i think there is plenty of people who all need the same lib
+    why dont we cooperate to create the best version of it? like, @i need good magicavoxel loader
+          @i need it too!
+          @lets build it together

+Rust does have frustrating linking problems
+    cardo add lib
+    cargo build
+    > fails for different reasons